-We have several more pictures of this fireplace with Ice and a few colors of toppers installed and we will have these pictures up in a few days.
+We have several more pictures of this fireplace with Ice Ice Ice Toppers and a few colors of Toppers installed and we will have these pictures up in a few days.

 We will also be posting several direct vent fireplaces to show you how easy it really is.

-The fireplace below has a Starfire base and several Toppers for color:
+The fireplace below has a Starfire Base Glass and several Toppers for color:

 Pink, Cobalt Blue, Fuchsia, Hyacinth, Amethyst, Pale Cobalt Blue, Aquamarine, Lilac, Steel Blue and Purple.

 Now we added a surround to finish it off.
 If you look on the lower right there is a remote control which is hidden by the surround.

 The fireplace below has a 3" layer of crushed lava, 1/4" Clear Base Glass, 1/2" Starfire Base Glass, 3/4" Starfire Base Glass for the chunky look and a flush surround to finish it off.
 A very impressive and modern house and fireplace.
 From beginning to end, here we go.

 We also floated the walls to level the fireplace and get it ready for the surround.